 FINALISTS: The top eight (8) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
 Competitors are responsible for showing the website to the judges.
-Number of finalists TBD.
-Keep checking.

 JUDGING: Judges will use the rating sheets (prejudged, presentation) to score competitors.
 The panel of judges evaluating prejudged materials may not necessarily be the same panel evaluating the presentations.
 All decisions of the judges are final.